MazenSghaier/AlveoData/README.md

 ## Overview

-This MERN stack project is an educational platform designed to provide a seamless learning experience for both visitors and students.
+This MERN stack project is an educational platform designed to provide a seamless user experience for both visitors and students.
 The project utilizes MongoDB, Node, Express, React, TypeScript, Javascript, Tailwind CSS, Redux, and Redux Persist to create a feature-rich platform.

 ## Usage